Why 12 weeks is the sweet spot, and how to set yourself up for success.

 So let’s break down why 12 weeks is prime half-marathon prep and key things you should include in your training plan.

-Why 12 Weeks Is the Prime Time to Start
+Why 12 Weeks is the Prime Time to Start

-Most runners- first-timers and intermediates alike - will follow (and succeed!) with a 12-week plan because it gives you:
+Most runners - first-timers and intermediates alike - will follow (and succeed!) with a 12-week plan because it gives you:

 Jumping too quickly into high mileage is the fast track to injuries, burnout, and frustration.
 Twelve weeks lets you increase your long run gradually, avoid overloading your joints, and actually enjoy the process.